WIR-011

 Reflections

 As adults we run an empire of one: a little kingdom of our own that demands constant attention and scrutiny.
-Some much of my life now is spent managing my network, keeping track of details of peoples lives, etc, and is in so many ways something far evolved from I imaged grad school would be life.
+So much of my life now is spent managing my network, keeping track of the details of peoples lives, etc, and is in so many ways something far evolved from what I imaged grad school would be like.
 But personally, I love it.
 And I want to get better.
-Reflecting upon this week I realize that we missed several opportunities to take extra initiative and correspond, correspond, correspond.
-As we enter the homestretch of PhD applications, its vital that we stay on top of things and maintain the connections we fostered earlier in the year.
+Reflecting upon this week I realize that we missed several opportunities to take extra initiative and correspond, correspond, correspond with the folks who will shape our future.
+As we enter the homestretch of PhD applications, it’s vital that we stay on top of things and maintain the connections we fostered earlier in the year.
 As a general rule, we should be accustomed to sending out far more correspondence than we currently produce on a daily basis.

-One observation I have made during the past week is that when writing my SOPs, the first 800 words always seem to come to me far easier than the final 200 do.
-(That is, I really struggle to connect my experiences to the work of others, and to deeply understand researchers at a glance).
+One observation I have made during the past week is that when writing my SOPs, the first 800 words always seem to come far easier than the final 200.
+(That is, I struggle to connect my experiences to the work of others, and to deeply understand researchers at a glance).
 It is so critical that we be able to connect in this way.
 To, when required, quickly understand the substance of another person and find the ties that bind you together.
-Because I believe it is possible, honestly, to forge a genuine connection between any two people provided that one person understands another person deeply, and moreover has the confidence required to make your first interaction a pleasant one.
+Because I believe it is possible, honestly, to forge a genuine connection between any two people provided that one person understands the other deeply, and moreover has the confidence required to make the first interaction a pleasant one.

 Concretely, we have a lot of work to do.
-Our first batch applications is due on 12/1.
+Our first batch of applications is due on 12/1.
 The culmination of years of work awaits us less than 10 days into the future.
 If there was ever a time to feel on edge, this is it!
 For six years I ran track and field, and I believe anyone who has shared in that experience knows the feeling of hearing the bell lap ring.
 There is nothing quite like it.
-It marks the end of fear and another force takes over.
-It can feel as if you’ve left your body as some other will enters; a simple thought: “close”, and the rest is automatic.
-That is how I feel now.
-I know what I have to do and I have absolutely no doubt or fear that it will get done… until next week!
+That sound marks the end of fear; you feel like you’ve left your body as another will enters; a simple thought enters your mind: “close”, and the rest is automatic.
+This is how I feel today.
+We know what we have to do and I have absolutely no doubt or fear that it will get done… until next week!

 Looking forward